The Best Electric Guitars Under $500

 Back in the '80s, Jackson was the definitive metal guitar brand, known for producing premium American made shred friendly instruments made popular by many rock guitarists of the time.
 Even now that competition for metal guitar is stiff, Jackson still retains its special spot having a long list of metalheads as their endorsers.

 Being a sub-brand of Fender, Jackson now has the same mass production technology and techniques as the other Fender brands, and as such allows Jackson guitars to produce affordable versions of their popular guitar designs.
 The Jackson JS12 Dinky is one such instrument, following the design of their popular Dinky "superstrat" model but utilizing more efficient and readily available materials as well as modern production methods.
 The body is crafted from basswood while the bolt-on neck is made from maple topped by a rosewood fretboard.
 This affordable version has some of the original specifications including the 25.5" Strat style scale length and 12" flat fretboard radius.

 If you're looking for a shred-friendly electric guitar that will not shred your budget, then you should check out the JS12 Dinky.

-This guitar has a basswood body carved into the familiar superstrat double cutaway shape and features quilted grain on top.
+This guitar has a basswood body contoured into the familiar superstrat double cutaway shape.
 The bolt-on maple neck is carved into the crowd favorite slim and fast profile, offering virtually the same easy playability as their more expensive models.
-Ibanez also went all out with the pickups on this one, featuring highoutput HSH (humbucker / singlecoil / humbucker) pickup configuration that allows for a wider spectrum of tones.
+Ibanez also went all out with the pickups on this one, featuring high output HH dual humbucker pickup configuration that allows for tried and tested rock and metal friendly tones.

-This versatile instrument is a great steal for its price and is a safe pick if you're not sure what to buy.
+This instrument is a great steal for its price and is a safe pick if you're into rock music and not sure what to buy.